-The education level of Upland citizens is substantially higher than the typical US community, as 29.80% of adults in Upland have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Upland citizens is substantially higher than the typical US community, as 32.35% of adults in Upland have at least a bachelor's degree, and the average American community has 21.84%.

 The most common language spoken in Upland is English.
 Other important languages spoken here include Spanish and Chinese.